Wireless Message Display

 Once you've set up the program to load and run automatically, as described below, the message display can be powered either via the USB port, or from a 3.7V Lipo battery connected to the VSYS and GND pins on the board.

-Setting up the Wireless Message Display
+Running the Wireless Message Display

 Install the latest version of ARM uLisp, Version 4.2, which contains the wireless extensions for the Raspberry Pi Pico W, by following the instructions on the RP2040 boards page, but first uncomment the directive at the start of the source file: